 Gap financing refers to loans that are provided to an individual or business which are meant to finance the difference between the total project cost and what the traditional lender and owner equity can cover.
 These loans are typically: 1.
 Subordinated, 2.
 Low-interest, and 3.
 Less than a traditional lender’s contribution.

-The County and EDA look to set business owners up for success with longevity.
-They want to assist businesses whose plans demonstrate sustainability.
+The Caledonia EDA and Houston County EDA strive to help business owners achieve long-term success.
+As a result, they want to assist businesses whose plans demonstrate sustainability.
 This is done through:

 An evaluation of financial sustainability—through which a plan is able to illustrate that a business owner has reasonable projections that allow for debts to be paid each month and an adequate owner’s draw to be budgeted to pay personal living expenses.